 Perfect for serving hot gravy, broth, au jus, sauce and maple syrup, or chilled items, like milk, salad dressing, and more.

 This 18-piece set boasts forged high-carbon stainless steel blades & comfort grip poly handles.

 Strips kale, collard greens, chard, and herb leaves from stems in seconds.

 Works well with woody herbs like oregano, rosemary, thyme, and tarragon.
-Easy hand held 'insert and pull' design, perfect for making kale chips and other healthy snacks in minutes.
+Easy hand held 'insert and pull' design.

 TruStar Organic Italian Chestnuts are harvested in the Campania region of Italy using traditional methods that have been perfected and passed down for centuries.

 Eat these straight out of the package or warm them up in the oven. use them in a variety of recipes from cookies and cakes to soups and holiday stuffing.

 We may earn a commission when you use one of our links to make a purchase.